rize-network/app-studio-web/src/components/Form/ComboBox/ComboBox.md

   ];
   return <ComboBox id="showTick" items={statuses} showTick={false} />;
 };
 ```

 ### **placeholder**

-"Placeholder text to be shown when nothing is selected in the ComboBox."
+"Text to display when nothing has been selected in the ComboBox."

 ```tsx
 import React from 'react';